braintree/popup-bridge-ios/README.md

     }
     ```

-    If you aren't using `SceneDelegate`, call `PopupBridge:openURL` from within the  `application:openURL:` delegate method of your app delegate.
+    If you aren't using `UISceneDelegate`, call `PopupBridge:openURL` from within the  `application:openURL:` delegate method of your app delegate.

     ```objectivec
     - (BOOL)application:(UIApplication *)app